 What to see

-The most popular area of Cusco surrounds the Plaza de Armas, the area that typically formed the center of most Spanish cities.
-Standing in this plaza, you can see multiple cathedrals and other examples of the gorgeous blend of Spanish and Inca architecture.
+The most popular area of Cusco surrounds the Plaza de Armas, the square that typically formed the center of most Spanish cities.
+Standing in this plaza, you can see various cathedrals and other examples of the gorgeous blend of Spanish and Inca architecture.

 As you may or may not know, the Incas are quite famous for their construction methods.
-They were actually able to cut stone and build without ever having to use cement.
-A visit to Cusco would be incomplete without seeing a real life example of this method: the twelve angle stone, located on Hatun Rumiyoc street.
+They were able to cut stone and build without ever having to use cement.
+A visit to Cusco would be incomplete without seeing a real-life example of this method: the twelve angle stone, located on Hatun Rumiyoc street.

-My personal favorite thing to do was tour the different churches and cathedrals.
-Although you are not permitted to take pictures inside of these buildings, I think that they are an interesting example of the Catholic church’s arrival to South America.
+My favorite thing to do was tour the different churches and cathedrals.
+Although you are not permitted to take pictures inside of these buildings, I think that they are an exciting example of the Catholic church’s arrival in South America.
 Many cathedrals have hidden references to indigenous religion, such as the jaguar head carved onto one of the doors of the Cusco cathedral.

 If you’re looking for a breathtaking view of the city, make sure to explore San Blas.
-You’ll have to climb quite a few staircases to get there, but the view is worth it.
-Getting to the beginning of San Blas is an easy 4 blocks from Plaza de Armas.
+You’ll have to climb quite a few staircases to get there, but the picture is worth it.
+Getting to the beginning of San Blas is an easy four blocks from Plaza de Armas.
 This area is quite bohemian with an array of different restaurants and artisanal shops.

 Where to eat